Professor Sarah Anderson

 Blaire is part of the Research Communications and Translation Team at ISCRR, where she develops engaging content that makes complex research accessible and meaningful for diverse audiences.
 Since joining ISCRR, she has driven strong growth in the Institute’s digital presence, produced engaging video/audio communication pieces, and elevated the design and readability of ISCRR’s flagship outputs, including the Annual Report and a suite of infographic one-page research summaries.

-With over 10 years’ experience in science communication and education prior to ISCRR, Blaire has worked as a science writer and editor, live show presenter, filmmaker, high school teacher, and research assistant.
-She holds a Bachelor of Science (Hons) in Zoology and Environmental Science, and Master’s degrees in Science Communication and Teaching.
+With over 15 years’ experience in science communication and education, Blaire brings a broad skillset spanning writing and storytelling, video and podcast production, digital design, newsletter production, website management, and webinar and event planning.
+She holds a Bachelor of Science (Hons), and Master’s degrees in Science Communication and Teaching.

 Read also